CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Human Saliency

 \subsection{Acquisition of Human Salient Regions}

-We replicate an experiment carried out by Shen \etal~\cite{shen2021study}, in which subjects judge pairs of non-masked face images as fake or genuine, but we require subjects to annotate regions supporting their decisions.
-More specifically, participants were presented with a pair of face images (one being a synthetically-generated identity, and the other being an authentic facial image), and asked to decide which image is either the synthetic image or the real image in a two-alternative forced choice (2AFC) manner.
-The prompt question alternated between asking \textit{which of the pair is real} versus \textit{which is fake} each time a pair is shown to different users.
+We replicate an experiment of Shen \etal~\cite{shen2021study}, in which subjects judge pairs of non-masked face images as fake or real, but we require subjects to annotate regions supporting their decisions.
+Specifically, participants are presented with a pair of face images (one a synthetically-generated identity, and the other an authentic facial image), and asked to decide which image is either the synthetic image or the real image in a two-alternative forced choice (2AFC) manner.
+The prompt question alternated between asking \textit{which is real} versus \textit{which is fake}\footnote{The online annotation tool developed for this work is presented in supp. materials.}.
+Next, users were asked to highlight regions (not size- nor location-constrained) of the image supporting their classification decision.

-Next, users were asked to highlight regions of the image supporting their classification decision.
-Highlighted regions were not size- nor location-constrained within the selected image.
-The annotation tool developed to facilitate data collection, with green highlights corresponding to user annotated regions in an example pair, is presented in supplementary materials.

-Data from 363 subjects showed an average of 29.6 pairs collected per subject.
-Subjects were recruited via Amazon Mechanical Turk, and directed to the online annotation tool designed specifically for this work.
-The synthetic images consisted of 500 images generated using SREFI from the FRGC-Subset dataset, and 500 images were synthesized by StyleGAN2 and downloaded from \url{thispersondoesnotexist.com}.
-10,750 annotations were obtained, matching exactly the number of question/pair samples in Shen's work.
-For evaluating the CYBORG approach, only annotations for correctly classified pairs were used in the training process.
+Data (decisions and annotations) was collected from 363 subjects (recruited via Amazon Mechanical Turk), with an average of 29.6 image pairs processed by each subject.
+The synthetic images consisted of 500 images generated using SREFI from the FRGC-Subset dataset, and 500 images synthesized by StyleGAN2 and downloaded from \url{thispersondoesnotexist.com}.
+10,750 annotations were obtained, matching exactly the number of question/pair samples in Shen's work for fair comparison.
+For evaluating the CYBORG approach, only annotations for \textbf{correctly} classified pairs were used in the training process.